Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 It's usually obvious when a proposal has been copy-and-pasted, and while that approach might save you some time, it won't impress customers.

-Many proposal templates out there include Terms & Conditions for your client to sign.
+Many SEO proposal templates out there include Terms & Conditions for your client to sign.
 While you can include this, it’s usually best to avoid this in a proposal as it isn't necessarily part of the sales pitch process.

 Once the client has decided to come on board, send the invoice and Terms & Conditions to get signed.